keozx/CleanRx/docs/Design Patterns/Null-Object-Pattern.md

 ### Some advantages
 * Avoid Cascading Nulls syntax to write less obfuscated code
+* Reduces complexity in client calls specially when chaining many (?) operators

 ### Anti patterns
 * IsNull property anti-pattern, defeats the purpose of the pattern